-If you can draw on at least one situation where you have used your skills to help facilitate a CLD process, hui, meeting or workshop, and you are experienced in bringing people together, facilitating groups and coordinating local action – this EduBit is for you.
+If you can draw on at least one situation where you have used your skills to help facilitate a CLD process, hui, meeting or workshop, and this shows experience in bringing people together, facilitating groups and coordinating local action – this mini-qualification is for you.

 HOW MUCH TIME WILL I NEED TO INVEST?

 It’s hard to say!
 Everyone is different.
 Most of your time will be spent preparing your own Portfolio of Evidence (20 – 40 hours), based on a case study of your CLD mahi (50 – 80 hours) in your community that you were already doing.
 This is equivalent to a level 5 qualification worth 10 credits (a full time year of study is usually 120 credits).

 WHAT DOES MY PORTFOLIO OF EVIDENCE NEED TO INCLUDE:

 - background information about your CLD facilitation experience and current role(s)